AWaselnuk/AWaselnuk.github.io/principles-and-mental-models.md

 4. Error state - When something has gone wrong.
 5. Ideal state - When there is lots of data and the product's full potential is on display.
 This is the state you want people to see most often.

-Scott Hurff wrote the definitive guide to on the UI Stack in his essay ["How to fix a bad user interface"](ui-stack).
-All thanks to him for teaching me about this.
+Scott Hurff wrote the definitive guide to the UI Stack in his essay ["How to fix a bad user interface"](ui-stack).
+All thanks to him for teaching me.

 ### Hill Chart